Multi-variate correlation and mixtures of product measures: Introduction

-On the other hand, Theorem~\ref{thm:from-WP} applies for any value of TC or DTC, and gives a straightforward exponential complexity bound in this parameter.
-This feature is crucial for its application in~\cite{Aus--WP}.
+On the other hand, Theorem~\ref{thm:from-WP} applies for any value of TC or DTC, and part (a) of that theorem gives a straightforward exponential bound in this parameter.
+These features are crucial for the application of Theorem~\ref{thm:from-WP} in~\cite{Aus--WP}.
 By contrast, the results of the present paper give nothing at all unless TC or DTC is sufficiently small compared to $n$.
-When TC and DTC are too large for the results of the present paper to apply, Theorem~\ref{thm:from-WP} remains true and possibly valuable.
-See~\cite[Example 5.4]{Aus--WP} for a relevant example: a measure on $A^n$ for a large finite alphabet $A$ which (i) has both TC and DTC of order $n$, independently of $|A|$, (ii) already satisfies a good T-inequality, but (iii) cannot be written as a mixture of near-product measures while keeping any meaningful control on the complexity of the mixture.
+When TC and DTC are too large for the results of the present paper to apply, Theorem~\ref{thm:from-WP} remains applicable and possibly valuable.
+A relevant example is given in~\cite[Example 5.4]{Aus--WP}.
+It is a measure on $A^n$ for a large finite alphabet $A$ which (i) has both TC and DTC of order $n$, but small compared to $n\log |A|$, (ii) already satisfies a good T-inequality, but (iii) cannot be written as a mixture of near-product measures with any meaningful control on the complexity of the mixture.
 Clearly Theorem A of the present paper cannot be extended to cover that example.

-Let us describe the choice between these different structural results more completely in case each $K_i$ is finite, say of size at most $k$.
+Let us describe the choice between these different structural results more quantitatively in case each $K_i$ is finite, say of size at most $k$.
 For TC, Theorem~\ref{thm:from-WP} is non-trivial when $\TC = o(n\log k)$ --- if TC is larger than this, then we might as well partition $\prod_i K_i$ into singletons.
 But the simpler result of Corollary~\ref{cor:Marton} below takes over when $\TC = o(n)$.
 As a result, the TC-part of Theorem~\ref{thm:from-WP} is really valuable only when $k$ is large.
 This was already remarked in~\cite{Aus--WP} following the statement of~\cite[Theorem B]{Aus--WP}.

 The analogous discussion for DTC was left incomplete in~\cite{Aus--WP}.
 Theorem A from the present paper completes it, up to approximations in $\ol{d_n}$.
 As above, Theorem~\ref{thm:from-WP} is non-trivial when $\DTC = o(n \log k)$, but now Theorem A takes over when $\DTC = o(n)$.
 As for TC, this means that the DTC-part of Theorem~\ref{thm:from-WP} is really valuable only when $k$ is large.